U.S. Enters the War

 Learn about the events that led the U.S. to enter WWI in 1917

-When World War I began in Europe in 1914, many Americans wanted the United States to stay out of the conflict, supporting President Woodrow Wilson’s policy of strict and impartial neutrality.
+Why did America enter World War I?
+When WWI began in Europe in 1914, many Americans wanted the United States to stay out of the conflict, supporting President Woodrow Wilson’s policy of strict and impartial neutrality.
 “The United States must be neutral in fact as well as in name during these days that are to try men’s souls.
 We must be impartial in thought as well as in action, must put a curb upon our sentiments as well as upon every transaction that might be construed as a preference of one party to the struggle before another.”

 Reaching No. 1 on the American music charts in 1915, the song "I Didn't Raise My Boy to Be a Soldier," had a strong pacifist message.
 From the lyrics: